mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/linux.md

 ## Install using pip

+!!! warning "Python 3.9"
+    Currently, some of our dependencies have issues with the latest versions of Python 3.9.x.
+For now, our suggestion is to use Python 3.6.x, 3.7.x, or 3.8.x versions.

 We suggest you to install MindsDB in a virtual environment when using **pip** to avoid dependency issues.
 Make sure your Python version is **>=3.6**.

 1. Create and activate venv: